 Personal qualities and previous experience are more important than your qualifications to become an adult guidance worker - you'll need assertiveness, patience and to be a good listener

-Adult guidance workers help people think about their career, learning and training opportunities.
-In this role, you will explain the options available to people and help them make informed choices about their future.
+Adult guidance workers help people think about their career, as well as learning and training opportunities.
+You'll explain the options available to the people you work with, helping them to make informed choices about their future.
 You'll offer information, advice and guidance (IAG) on education, training and work opportunities.

 Adult guidance workers often work with people at times of transition, which have been brought about by things such as redundancy, health issues, or a desire or need to change career.